Average Tuition Costs for Engineering Graduate School

 Engineering Graduate Job and Salary Outlook

-The 2009 salary report released by Payscale.com indicated that seven of the ten highest paid college majors were in engineering.
+The 2013-2014 salary report released by PayScale.com indicated that seven of the ten highest paid college majors were in engineering.
 While the report based the findings on bachelor's degree holders, further studies on the website found students with an equivalent master's degree earn approximately 17% more than undergraduates, and Ph.D.s made up to 26% higher wages.
+The following chart lists the 10th to 90th percentile of salaries for these high-ranking majors, as of August 2014:

 |Rank||Engineering job||Bachelor's degree||Master's degree||Doctorate degree|